The following explains your Local Government Pension Scheme (LGPS) Annual Benefit Statement (ABS) but, cannot cover every personal circumstance.

 I have transferred in pension benefits, are these included in the figures quoted?

-If you transferred in previous pension benefits before 31 March they will be included in figures shown.
+If you transferred in previous pension benefits before 31 March they will be included in the figures shown.

 I have an added years contract or have bought additional pension, are these included in the figures quoted?